 Where television shows such as Crazy Ex-Girlfriend and You offer charismatic and frighteningly relatable delusional stalkers whose unresolved traumatic experiences are treated with pathos -thus persuading us to be willing participants in their fraudulent behaviour and often immoral actions, the build up to Claire’s big reveal as to why she hides behind the avatar of Clara ultimately plays out like a punchline exposing her for her true pathetic nature.
 Nebbou fails to depict a convincing and deeply-troubled anti-heroine whose fate we can invest in, and shows little understanding of the complexities of the Delusional Woman.
 For all the allusions to how society measures a woman’s self-worth based on the alluring appeal of her youth -and how this in turn can leave long-lasting damage to her mental health, one can’t help but wonder how Binoche’s acting chops may have been put to better use through a more nuanced interpretation of her character.

-Nathasha O. Kappler is a German-Mexican undergrad studying English Literature and Film at the University of West London.
-When she is not programming for Berlin Film Society and Deptford Cinema, she is busy gushing over her cats and doing free online promotion for Paul Thomas Anderson.
-Her favourite films include: Magnolia, Possession, Moulin Rouge!, Children of Men, and Eyes Wide Shut.
-You can follow her on Twitter @tashakappler, and Instagram @no.kapp.
+Nathasha is a German-Mexican undergraduate studying English Literature and Film at the University of West London.
+When she is not programming for Berlin Film Society and Deptford Cinema, she is busy gushing over cats and unhinged heroines.
+Her favourite films include: Bringing Up Baby, Possession, Between The Lines, and Madeline’s Madeline.
+You can follow her on Twitter and Letterboxd.